NyKepler/BINP52_CNA_Framework/README.md

  - bioconductor-dnacopy=1.76.0
  - openjdk=21.0.2
 ```
-Firstly, we need to prepare the environment for Battenberg, which should be installed in R.
+Firstly, we need to prepare the environment for `Battenberg`, which should be installed in R.
 ```
 rule panConusig_env:
     output: